 Originally from Providence, Rhode Island, Allan Rivelli was listed in the 1940 US Census as a resident of Tillamook County, Oregon.
 According to census data, he worked part time as a bartender in a “private club.”
 The thirty-two year old was listed as a resident of 102 1 Street East, Tillamook, OR, alongside his wife Esther, and daughters Theresa and Camille.
 Their rent was listed at an astonishing $20 per month!

-Even having a total 1939 salary of $1,040, twenty dollars per month for rent is exceptionally affordable by today’s standards!
+Even having a total 1939 salary of $1,040, twenty dollars per month for rent, adjusted for inflation, is exceptionally affordable by today’s standards!

 By 1950, Allan and family moved from Oregon to Los Angeles.
 They added a daughter, Joy, who was 9 that year.
 By then, “bartender Allan Rivelli” was a postman, while wife Esther was labeled as “general laborer” and daughter Theresa, now 18, worked as a clerk in an insurance office.

 According to his family, Allan eventually went back to tending bar, at the Cockatoo Inn sometime in the 1950s-60s.
 Above is a photo of him in his Cockatoo uniform.